 plt.bar(classes, counts)

-Define sensitive features
+Get the sensitive features

-# Define 'sex' and 'race' as sensitive information.
+# Define "sex" and "race" as sensitive information.

-# First, select the columns related to sensitive information from the dataset to form a new DataFrame named `sensitive_features`.
+# First, select the columns related to sensitive information from the dataset to form a new DataFrame `sensitive_features`.

 sensitive_features = X_raw[['sex','race']]